-The Solebury School Seal
+The Solebury School Crest

 The four symbols that make up the school seal are imbued with meaning:The acorn and oak leaf represent the idea that small things can have big impacts, that something with the strength to last for years, for decades, often has small beginnings.
 These massive oak trees got their start from an acorn, just as this school grew from a simple idea and a few students 90 years ago.
 Becoming fluent in a foreign language can begin with studying vocabulary for a few minutes a day; self-confidence can grow when we take the small step to try something new, like an art class or club; a person's day, and by extension their life, can be changed by a small gesture.
-When we do small and positive actions, and when we have patience and perseverance, we can create tremendous growth for our communities and for ourselves.
+When we make small and positive actions, and when we have patience and perseverance, we can create tremendous growth for our communities and for ourselves.

 The plow represents the idea of stewardship and cultivation.
 If we want something to grow and flourish, we must give it our care and energy – whether that be a school, a family, a government, a piece of land, or a friendship.
 Each of us has a responsibility to nurture the things around us that allow our lives to be fulfilling.
 We each must be the cultivators, the intelligent farmers, of our communities and of our own lives.